mxtommy/Kip/README.md

   Simply navigate to `http://<Signal K Server URL>:<Signal K Server port>/@mxtommy/kip` to load KIP and enjoy it's features remotly on any device.

 ## Multiple User Profiles
-  KIP supports user based configuration profiles (pages, layouts, widget configuration, etc.).
-The use of profiles offers configuration arrangements for individual users or to target specific usecase and form factors.
+  If you have different roles on board; captiain, skipper, tacticien, navigator, engineers or simply different people with diffenrent needs, each can tailor as they wish.
+The use of profiles can also offers configuration arrangements to tie specific configuration arrangements to usecase or form factors.

 ## User Experience
 ### Built-in Themes